The bladder is a balloon-like muscular sac where urine is stored.

-of nerves from the bladder carry messages to the brain letting it know
+from the bladder carries messages to the brain letting it know whether

-whether the bladder is full or empty.
-The brain, then using
+the bladder is full or empty.
+The brain, then using another set

-another set of nerves, sends messages to the muscles of the bladder
+of nerves, sends messages to the muscles of the bladder telling them to

-telling them to relax and allow the bladder to empty.
-Once empty,
+relax and allow the bladder to empty.
+Once empty, the brain signals

-the brain signals the bladder muscles to tighten in order to store urine
+the muscles at the bladder outlet to tighten in order to store urine

 With an overactive (spastic) bladder there is uncontrolled,